stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/add-record.md

 Creation of categories is not mandatory.
 However, when you add a new record you have to assign a category and/or a name.

 To add new record(s):
-1. From your `Groupe page` select the `Inventory` where you want to add the record(s).
+1. From your `Team homepage` select the `Inventory` where you want to add the record(s).

 ::: tip
-the button `Add` is also available directly from the `Group page`.
+the button `Add` is also available directly from the `Team homepage`.
 If you click it from this page, you will be prompted to select in which inventory you want to add th new record(s).
 :::
 2. Select (add icon) on top right of the page.
 3. Two options are available: